 OMI understands that changes may occur.
 However, it is essential that any changes to school lessons and activities, timelines or budget are discussed with OMI.
 A formal variation to the grant agreement may be required to reflect the changes.

-All successful grant recipients are required to provide a final report, including a Certified Financial Statement, within 60 days of completion of the project.
-The project report should include information on student attendance (which should be recorded at each class) as well as highlights and learnings from the school year.
+All successful grant recipients are required to provide a final report, including a Certified Financial Statement.
+The due date for the report is included in your funding advice letter and grant agreement.
+The project report requests information on student attendance (which should be recorded at each class) as well as highlights and learnings from the school year.
 You can include copies of photos, promotional materials and media coverage.